 Jesus teaches about the “how” of political engagement more clearly than the “what” of specific parties, policies, or politicians.
 The Jesus “how” is summarized by the Micah 6:8 triad of humility, mercy, and justice.

 “Us versus Them” mentality opposes the “mind of Christ” and camouflages our true spiritual enemy: dark “powers and principalities” that seek to divide humanity.

 Our deepest fears and hopes will never be answered by the victory of any political party or politician but rather only by the wedding feast of the Lamb, the return of our King Jesus.

-David French is a columnist at The New York Times.
-He’s the author most recently of Divided We Fall: America’s Secession Threat and How to Restore Our Nation.
+David French is a columnist at The New York Times and author of Divided We Fall: America’s Secession Threat and How to Restore Our Nation.

-Curtis Chang is on the faculty at Duke Divinity School and Senior Fellow at Fuller Theological Seminary.
-He’s the author of The Anxiety Opportunity: How Worry Is the Doorway to Your Best Self.
-You can learn more by visiting our About page.
+Curtis Chang is the founding Executive Director of Redeeming Babel, host of the Good Faith podcast, and author of The Anxiety Opportunity: How Worry Is the Doorway to Your Best Self.